Program Description

 Please refer to the Office of Bursar Student Resources website for the current Tuition and Fee Schedules.
 Additional student Information regarding tuition and fee exceptions and/or waivers, Veterans education benefits, and the Policy for Texas Resident Tuition can be found on the Registrar's website here.

-MSA Curriculum
+MSA Curriculum Requirements

 The MSA program is a contiguous seven-semester model (including summer sessions) encompassing a combination of didactic and simulation-based learning as well as significant clinical experience in anesthesia and perioperative medicine.
 The prescribed course of study features an early introduction into the clinical setting to apply basic science and anesthesia-specific didactic knowledge.
 The primary clinical training sites will be at clinical affiliate anesthesiology groups within the Texas Medical Center located in Houston.
-Senior and advanced clinical experiences will also be gained at affiliated facilities through strategic partnerships with community anesthesiology groups throughout the Houston region and the State of Texas.
+Senior and advanced clinical experiences will also be gained at affiliated facilities through strategic partnerships with community anesthesiology groups throughout the Houston region and State of Texas.

 The curriculum is divided into three areas: (1) didactic coursework, (2) simulation labs, and (3) clinical work.
 Didactic courses are designed to build base knowledge of organ systems and their functions, pathophysiology, medical terminology, and the utility and function of anesthesia-related equipment.
 Simulation experience is utilized to apply didactic knowledge in a safe environment where students can practice both technical and clinical practice skills.
 Lastly, students further strengthen their clinical knowledge by working with physician anesthesiologists and certified anesthesiologist assistants to manage patients in a clinical setting, focusing on airway management, hemodynamic support, anesthesia induction, maintenance and extubation, lab interpretation, crisis management and other core skills.